jdereg/json-io/user-guide-readOptions.md

 when the type of the class cannot be determined from a root class, field type, array component type, or template argument type.
 >#### ReadOptionsBuilder.addPermanentAlias(`Class<?> sourceClass, String alias`)

+### removePermanentAliasTypeNamesMatching
+Call this method to remove alias entries from the "base" `ReadOptionsBuilder` so that new instances of `ReadOptionsBuilders` do not contain the removed entries (JVM lifetime).
+This removes the substitution pairings so that 'read' JSON will not understand the short-name aliases that were removed. __Be cautious with removing aliases on the 'read' side.
+It is usually OK for the `ReadOptions` to contain many aliases.
+It is the `WriteOptions` you want to manage carefully, especially in a large micro-service environment.
+You want to control what alias substitutions happen on the written side, to ensure that receiving services have the appropriate aliases already 'understood' in their alias maps so that they can make the appropriate substitutions.__

+This API matches your wildcard patterns containing *, ?, and regular characters, against fully qualified class names in its cache, and removes the matching entries.

+An alternative to using this API is to place your own `aliases.txt` file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`
+>#### WriteOptionsBuilder.removePermanentAliasTypeNamesMatching(`String classNamePattern`)

 ### addPermanentReader
 Call this method to add a custom JSON reader to json-io.
 It will associate the `Class` 'c' to the reader you pass in.